lukso-network/docs/docs/faq/network/network.md

 ### What will the LUKSO network token distribution voting process look like in practice?

-When using our genesis validator deposit launchpad, validators will be able to select their preferred token distribution from **35M, 42M or 100M LYX** tokens.
+When using our genesis validator deposit launchpad, validators can select their preferred token distribution from **35M, 42M or 100M LYX** tokens.
 The network will start with the option most voted for by genesis validators.

 ### Will the test network be open to community validators?